magmaOffenburg/RoboViz/CONTRIBUTING.md

 ## Contributing code

-Pull requests should be directed to the dev branch - the master branch should be in sync with the latest release.

 Code is auto-formatted using clang-format.
 The configuration and setup instructions for different IDEs can be found [here](https://github.com/hsoautonomy/formatting).